LexieLiu01/LexieLiu01.github.io/_pages/about.md

 ---
-layout: Home
+layout: about
-title: Home
+title: about
-permalink: /about/
+permalink: /
 subtitle: IS Ph.D.
 Candidate, National University of Singapore

 #<a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.